Nabil-MEDIOUNI/chemondis-fd-coding-challenge/README.md

   - Other commit types: _build:, chore:, ci:, docs:, style:, refactor:, perf:, test_

 - The standard is linted and Husky will prevent commits from going through if it's not compliant
-- Project managers/owners can release satisfying updates and issue version bumps thanks to [standard-version](https://github.com/conventional-changelog/standard-version) by running `npm run release`.
+- Project managers/owners can release satisfying updates and issue version bumps thanks to [standard-version](https://github.com/conventional-changelog/standard-version) by running `yarn run release`.
 This will generate:
 - Appropriate tags based on the conventional commit history
 - An aggregated `CHANGELOG.md` file update.